WorkSafe Victoria: History

 After being renamed in 2014 as Victorian Work-cover Authority by Minister Gordon Rich-Phillips, it returned to the WorkSafe trading name after the election of the Labor Government in November 2014.
 It has had a number of previous names including VWA, WorkCare and the Department of Labour.
 The name WorkSafe became the trading name for the workplace health and safety and workers compensation divisions in mid-2008, as it reflected the objective of encouraging people to work safely and reduce workplace injuries.

-The organisation reports to a Minister and has a Board of Management.
-The Chief Executive is Clare Amies.
+The organisation reports to a Minister and has a Board.
+The Chief Executive is Joe Calafiore.

 A review of WorkSafe and the Geelong-based Transport Accident Commission was announced in February 2015 by the Victorian Government.
 It is being carried out by a former WorkSafe and TAC Chair, businessman James MacKenzie.
 In announcing the review, the government confirmed its commitment to moving WorkSafe to Geelong.

-From July 2018, WorkSafe's headquarters has been 1 Malop Street, Geelong.
+From July 2018, WorkSafe's headquarters has been 1 Malop Street, Geelong VIC 3220.

 Company Practices

 Corporate objectives

 WorkSafe's corporate aims are to take a constructive, accountable, transparent, effective, and caring approach to all its operations.

 Although being active in carrying out workplace safety inspections across the state and prosecuting breaches of workplace health, safety, and workers' compensation laws, a significant focus of WorkSafe's activity includes communication with internal and external stakeholders, media (including publishing details of significant incidents and prosecutions) and the wider community.

-WorkSafe runs advertising and social media campaigns, an annual small/medium business roadshow (May–June), and events such as Work Safe Week (the last week of October each year), farming sector field days, and conferences where speakers from WorkSafe present information on general and specialist topics.
+WorkSafe runs advertising and social media campaigns, an annual small/medium business roadshow (May–June), and events such as WorkSafe Health and Safety Month (October of each year), farming sector field days, and conferences where speakers from WorkSafe present information on general and specialist topics.

 Workplace health and safety

-WorkSafe employs safety inspectors based at 12 offices in Melbourne (City, Dandenong, Essendon Fields, Mulgrave) and regional Victoria (Ballarat, Bendigo, Geelong, Mildura, Shepparton, Traralgon, Wangaratta, and Warrnambool) and conducts targeted visits based on identified high-risk industries and in response to calls where dangers are identified.
+WorkSafe employs safety inspectors based at 12 offices in Melbourne (City, Narre Warren, Essendon Fields, Mulgrave) and regional Victoria (Ballarat, Bendigo, Geelong, Mildura, Shepparton, Traralgon, Wangaratta, and Warrnambool) and conducts targeted visits based on identified high-risk industries and in response to calls where dangers are identified.
 There is also a 24/7 emergency response assistance.